 Alternatively, a two-stage filter is also available from the brand, incorporating an additional layer of carbon filtration to reduce chlorine, organic chemicals, odors and bad taste, while also being contained within a durable and attractive stainless steel case.

 Water Purification Tablets

-While a pre-prepared source of water and a filtration device will be your primary considerations for ensuring safe drinking water, slipping a pack of water purifying tablets into your pack for good measure is a wise choice.
+While a pre-prepared source of water and a filtration device will be your primary considerations for ensuring safe drinking water, including a pack of water purifying tablets on your bug out bag list for good measure is a wise choice.

-Simply add to a water source when the quality is questionable to purify and make safe for drinking.
+Simply add to a water source when the quality is questionable to purify it and make it safe for drinking.